-Payroll & Tax for Remote Workers – The Basics for Both Employers and Employees
+Payroll & Tax for Remote Workers – The Basics for Employers

 The great benefit of hiring remotely is hiring people who live in foreign countries or who live in rural regions of the US where the cost of living is lower and where intense competition for top performing talent is not as great.
 For instance, the company Automattic is 100% remote.
 They employ 1200 employees remote workers from 75 countries who speak 93 languages.
 Imagine the creativity in that remote office!
 But maybe you’re imagining the tax complications?